Jiu-Jitsu (BJJ) in Bangkok at Super Kick Gym

 Defending Against Armbar

-• Stacking: By stacking your opponent's weight onto their neck and shoulders, you can relieve the pressure on your arm and create an opportunity to escape the armbar.
+• Stacking: By shifting your opponent’s weight to his/her neck and shoulders, one can release the pressure off the arm and look for an escape from the armbar.

 Defending Against Triangle Choke

-• Stack and Pass: By stacking your opponent and applying pressure, you can create an opportunity to pass their guard and escape the triangle setup.
+• Stack and Pass: The former is to stack your opponent and bring the pressure coercing an opening that you can use to pass their guard and evade the triangle formation.

 Defending Against Guillotine Choke

-• Hand Fight: Fighting the hands and preventing your opponent from securing a full grip is the first line of defense against a guillotine.
+• Hand Fight: Avoiding the hands and stopping your opponent from having a complete control on your neck is the best way to defend against a guillotine.

-• Von Flue Choke Counter: If your opponent insists on the guillotine as you pass to side control, applying pressure with your shoulder against their neck can lead to a Von Flue choke, forcing them to release the guillotine.
+• Von Flue Choke Counter: If your opponent decides to maintain the position of the guillotine as you move to side control, you should use your shoulder to apply pressure on the opponent’s neck thus making him or her to release the guillotine.

 Defending Against Leg Locks